 Calisthenics are exercises that rely solely on body weight for resistance that can be performed anywhere.
 No gym, no cash, no problem.
 Calisthenics are a great way to build muscle and improve your mood, all without stepping foot in a gym!

 We have compiled a list of the perfect way to target specific muscle groups, build muscle mass, and how all of these exercises effect your mind and body.
-Keep reading for all of the effects of calisthenics on the body:
+Keep reading for the top tips from Health Fitness Revolution and author of the book ReSYNC Your Life Samir Becic:

 - You can practice calisthenics anywhere, anytime.
 These exercises can tone and build muscles to make them lean and improve your endurance.